.Dd $Date: 2014/04/07 21:14:41 $

-So you've written a UNIX utility, library, or driver—or started writing one—and you want to document your
+So you've written a UNIX utility, library, or driver—or have started writing one—and you want to

-Practical UNIX Manuals: mdoc is a guide for writing well-formed and maintainable UNIX manuals
+Practical UNIX Manuals: mdoc is a guide for writing portable and maintainable UNIX manuals

 manpages) in the mdoc language.

-Foremost, formatters for the language are available by default on all modern UNIX installations and may be downloaded
+Formatters for the language are available by default on all modern UNIX installations and may be downloaded for

 For an analysis of mdoc